Football America

-Football America is a book and film series that was released by the National Football League in 1992.
+Football America is a 1996 American sports history book by Phil Barber and Ray Didinger.
+It was later adapted into a film series that was released by the National Football League in 1996.
 It was also the name of a follow-up series that aired on NFL Network from 2003 to 2005 on a regular basis.

+Content

-The books and TV shows were feature stories about various players and teams.
-Among the stories:
+The books and TV shows feature stories about various players and teams, including: